hucker/mdfile/README.md

 ## Installation

-If you are interested in development you can just go to github and clone the repository.
+If you are interested in development you can just go to GitHub and clone the repository.

 ``` bash
 # Clone the repository